dylantowler/SimpleExcelReport/README.md

 # Welcome to the SimpleExcelTable project

-SimpleExcelTable is .Net library that allows you to quickly create tabular Excel reports using a fluent API and conditional formatting.
+SimpleExcelTable is .NET component that allows you to quickly create tabular Excel reports using a fluent API and conditional formatting.
 It currently relies on Microsoft Excel Interop.

 ## Adding SimpleExcelTable to your project